A statewide resource bank featuring models and related resource from the ISBE Career Exploration or Career Development Experience pilot.

 This Annual Report & Plan draws from meetings of the Governing Board and its Committees, interviews with ILDS Agency staff, and information from related state agency initiatives such as the Governor’s Cabinet on Children and Families.

-The Illinois 60 by 25 Network’s Cradle to Career Community Dashboard helps Leadership Communities analyze regional information on education and workforce system characteristics; track progress on postsecondary education attainment and education-to-career objectives,; and benchmark community efforts against state averages.
+The Illinois Education and Career Success Network’s Cradle to Career Community Dashboard helps Leadership Communities analyze regional information on education and workforce system characteristics; track progress on postsecondary education attainment and education-to-career objectives,; and benchmark community efforts against state averages.

 This Annual Report & Plan initially describes the primary ILDS governance activities during the 16-17 state fiscal year.
 It describes the priorities for 2017-18 and benchmarks efforts against the P-20 Longitudinal Education Data System Act.